Associate Project Manager Level 4

-- Monthly one 2 one tuition and assessment at the workplace
+Monthly one to one tuition and mentoring

-- Regular full day training workshops (In a central location)
+Regular full day training workshops (in a central location)

-- Management of a real business impact project
+Management of a real business impact project

-- Assigned a business Mentor to aid in impact development
+Assigned a business mentor to aid in impact development

-- E-Portfolio and online training Resources
+E-Portfolio and training resources

 End point assessment at the end of the course

 Entry Requirements :

 Learners must be employed within a role that will enable them to evidence the requirements of the qualification.
-Learners should also possess communication skills sufficient to allow them to address the assessment requirements of the qualification
+Learners should also possess communication skills sufficient to allow them to address the assessment requirements of the qualification.